-In the first stanza of this piece the speaker begins by describing the consistent presence of the aspen trees.
+In the first stanza of this piece, the speaker begins by describing the consistent presence of the aspen trees.
 On the surface, these lines appear to speak on a grove of trees and the sounds their leaves make.
 There is more to the context of ‘Aspens’ than that though.
 Due to Thomas’ own service in WWI and the fact that the poem was written in July of 1915, the images of the piece have deeper connections to loss and death.
-By the end of the poem Thomas has also connected the trees to his own sense of himself.
+By the end of the poem, Thomas has also connected the trees to his own sense of himself.
 They are consistent in their actions, just as persevere with his poetry.

 The speaker describes how no matter what the weather is like, or where it is located, the aspens talk to one another.
 They are at the “cross-roads” and speak until “their last leaves fall from the top.”
 The point at which these trees meet is a crucial one.
 Crossroads have been used to represent any number of important moments in life, the good and the very bad.
-This makes it clear that the speaker sees himself, (and other poets), as well as the world’s grief, at the centre of the crossroads.
+This makes it clear that the speaker sees himself, (and other poets), as well as the world’s grief, at the center of the crossroads.
 He, and others like him, are always going to be there to speak on the great, dark changes (the rain) that come over the planet.

 The trees, and poets, sustain their lives there, mingle around one another.
 They eventually shed the very things which create their unique sound, their leaves.
 The following lines present a number of images connected to continuity throughout long periods of time.
-Thomas uses the presence of the aspens as a through line and a way to show the durability of life.
+Thomas uses the presence of the aspens as a through-line and a way to show the durability of life.
 But all the while they live, a reader must remember that eventually they will shed their leaves and die.

 Out of the blacksmith’s cavern comes the ringing

 Of hammer, shoe, and anvil; out of the inn

 The clink, the hum, the roar, the random singing—